 The program advisory committee and LEA will partner to design and administer an evaluation plan to continuously improve the CTE program of study.
 This includes collecting relevant data which is essential to the success of the CTE program of study.
 Data should be disaggregated and analyzed at the school and program level to inform programmatic decisions.
 Data from secondary, postsecondary, and employer stakeholders should be included in the overall evaluation plan.
-All state-model and local CTE programs of study will be monitored on a three or five-year cycle to ensure continuous program improvement.
+All state-model and local CTE programs of study are monitored on a five-year cycle to ensure continuous program improvement.
 Local CTE programs of study undergo a review cycle on a five year basis (see Appendix G).

 Once the planning phase is complete and the related information is included in the Delaware CTE Program of Study Application, the document will be submitted to the DDOE for approval.
 The Delaware Department of Education, CTE & STEM education associates are available to assist LEAs in developing local CTE programs of study.
-If the LEA would like technical assistance please contact the CTE & STEM policy advisor (see Appendix B).
+If the LEA would like technical assistance please contact DDOE's CTE & STEM Education Associates (see Appendix B).